jptwagira/jptwagira.github.io/_posts/2024-03-25-productivity.md

 ### Related Reads

-- ✍️ [Why you (yes, you) should blog](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045) – A motivational take on the value of sharing your thoughts through blogging.
+- ✍️ [Why you (yes, you) should blog](https://medium.com/@racheltho/why-you-yes-you-should-blog-7d2544ac1045) – value of sharing your thoughts through blogging.
-- 🛠️ [What Are Technical Skills?](https://www.coursera.org/articles/what-are-technical-skills) – Understand the distinction between technical and soft skills, including where writing fits in.
+- 🛠️ [What Are Technical Skills?](https://www.coursera.org/articles/what-are-technical-skills) – technical and soft skills.
+- ✅ [Getting Things Done (GTD)](https://todoist.com/productivity-methods/getting-things-done) – How to get things done.

 ---